Belmiris/the-complete-guide-to-angular-2-examples/README.md

 # Angular5Guide

-This project is my work for the udemy course the-complete-guide-to-angular-2 This is the application project.
+This project is the examples for the udemy course the-complete-guide-to-angular-2 This is the examples project.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.